External Radiation Dose Calculator - HELP

 - Study the impacts of distance, shield thickness, and shield material.
 With the highest Result Detail setting, the factors affecting attenuation can be checked for each single energy emitted by the radiation source.

 - Ex.
-2: 48Y Cylinder with Heels (for Point Source Mode)
+2: 48Y Cylinder with Heels from UF6_nat (for Point Source Mode)

-- After unloading of an uranium hexafluoride (UF6) cylinder by heating in an autoclave, the decay products of the uranium remain in the cylinder as so-called Heels.
+- After unloading of a type 48Y cylinder containing 12,500 kg of natural uranium hexafluoride (UF6) by heating in an autoclave, the decay products of the uranium remain in the cylinder as so-called Heels.
 See, how an "empty" cylinder emits much more gamma radiation than a full one.

 - Depleted uranium bullets buried in soil are difficult to locate by their gamma radiation emission.

 - Ex.
-4: Uranium mill tailings cover (for Volume Source Mode)
+6: Soil cover for uranium mill tailings (for Volume Source Mode)

 - Gamma radiation from uranium mill tailings can be reduced by soil covers, often applied in several layers.
 Check the effects of layer material, cover thickness and of residual radioactivity contained in the cover material.